 254 and the actual

 status will be unpredictable.
 Ensure only one node is in maintenance mode at a

 There are a few reasons why this error turns up in the system logs, some more worrisome than others.

 If CARP is not working properly when this error is present, it could be due to a configuration mismatch.
 Ensure that for a given VIP, that the VHID, password, and IP address/subnet mask all match.

 If the settings appear to be proper and CARP still does not work while generating this error message, then there may be multiple CARP instances on the same broadcast domain.
-Disable CARP and monitor the network with tcpdump (Packet Capturing) to check for other CARP or CARP-like traffic, and adjust VHIDs appropriately.
+Disable CARP and monitor the network with tcpdump to check for other CARP or CARP-like traffic (Packet Capturing), and adjust VHIDs appropriately.

-This will happen if the secondary cannot see the CARP advertisements from the primary.
+This will happen if the secondary node cannot see the CARP hearbeat advertisements from the primary.
 Check for firewall rules, connectivity trouble, switch configurations.
 Also check the system logs for any relevant errors that may lead to a solution.
-If this is encountered in a Virtual Machine (VM) Product such as ESX, see Troubleshooting High Availability Clusters in Virtual Environments.
+If this is encountered in a Virtual Machine (VM) hypervisor environment such as VMWare ESX, see Troubleshooting High Availability Clusters in Virtual Environments.